nexiality/documentation/release/nexial-core-v4.4.changelog.md

 - [FIXED] Windows batch (`.cmd`) files to properly handle `USER_HOME` that contains space.
 - [FIXED] excel Report cell tainted value for the original value
 - [FIXED] issue while opening Execution Report for WPS using `nexial.openResult=true`
+- [FIXED] unwanted exceptions suppressed when evaluating Nexial Expression during the construction of execution output.

 #### Improvements
 - added Nexial version to initial banner at the start of a Nexial execution